 Hall argues that social relationships are fundamentally important, but people can maintain only a limited number of relationships.
-He builds on social network research that distinguishes between a core network of two to six people that is relatively stable across a lifetime and the first fifteen people that play an important role at any given time.
+He builds on social network research that distinguishes between a core network of two to six people that is relatively stable across a lifetime and the first 15 people that play an important role at any given time.
 Weaker ties are not considered in the book.
 Hall makes a very important point by arguing that the people about whom we care are not necessarily the people we talk to.

 Social interactions are seen as crucial for social relationships.
 Hall distinguishes different types of social interactions on a continuum from social attention (people watching) to deep conversation.
-Mediated social interactions include phone calls, video chats, or texting; when it comes to social media, Hall includes private, direct messaging and publicly visible back-and-forth text exchanges, but excludes other forms of social media use.
+Mediated social interactions include phone calls, video chats or texting; when it comes to social media, Hall includes private, direct messaging and publicly visible back-and-forth text exchanges, but excludes other forms of social media use.
 I think this is a limitation because there is work showing that likes and other paralinguistic digital affordances can also play a relationship-strengthening role (Carr et al., 2016) and should thus be included in an analysis of overall communication patterns.
 Lastly, Hall argues that context, like life stage, also matters.
 There is, for example, a peak in the number of relationships people maintain at the age of 15 to 25.
 This is a well-taken point; many studies on social media use focus on student samples and should thus be generalized to other age groups only with caution.
 Hall also points out that what is visible on social media does not necessarily mirror actual relationship strength; some close people might not be active on social media and others seem closer on social media than they actually are.

 Chapter 2 focuses on the social construction of technology, which is contrasted with technological determinism.
 Hall rightly stresses that people ‘give meaning to technology’ (p.33) and that this meaning might change over time.
 He introduces the media domestication approach, in my opinion an understudied but fruitful lens for studying media use.
 Media domestication examines how people learn to deal with new media, how they integrate them into their media repertoire and develop habits.
 Hall then addresses the role of norms and the interdependent nature of media use, which makes it important to examine with whom people communicate via a specific medium.
 Who is using a medium is, according to Hall, more important than the technological features of the medium.
 The most relevant aspect in the social construction of technology is what Hall calls ‘making do’ – ‘a process of domestication through personalization’ (p.41).
 People make things work rather than optimizing communications, which is why young adults stay in touch with their parents with media their parents prefer.
 Hall also sees relationships as a social construction: conversations, and in the context of mediated communication, choices about what to send, which photo to share, which channel to use are a ‘method of relationship-making’ (p.44).
 He brings together these two perspectives in outlining how relationships are socially constructed through media.
 Thus, although single messages or communication in one channel might seem mundane, it is the ongoing communication that switches between non-mediated and mediated communication via different channels that constitutes relationships.
 This is often neglected, at least in empirical studies, so I really enjoyed reading this part.